 The first thing to do is cook your farro according to the package instructions.
 My favorite farro to use is Trader Joe's 10-Minute Farro.
 It really simplifies the cooking process.
 Allow farro to cool completely.

-In a large bowl, combine the greens, cooled farro, apple slices, and walnuts.
+- For the Salad: In a large bowl, combine the greens, cooled farro, apple slices, and walnuts.
 Pour the dressing into the mixture and toss until coated.
 You may not use all of the dressing, it depends on your preference.
 Add the raspberries and gently toss to combine, so you do not crush the berries.
 Save a few raspberries for garnish.
+Serve immediately.

 I kind of already went over this already, but here is a small list of items that could act as substitutions or additional ingredients to this farro salad with fruit.